 Lily Pad Koi Pond

 Lily pads have a serene look about them.
 These unique aquatic plants seemingly float atop calm water in lakes and ponds.
 The plants provide shelter for fish and habitat for other animals, like frogs.
 The plants are also natural producers of oxygen, which is great for fish and beneficial bacteria.
+The lily plants may need to be secured in pots to prevent the koi from uprooting them.

 24 of 24